auctus-team/pycapacity/README.md

 ## Python capacity module

-In this directory you can find the generic robot capacity calculation module called `robot_capacity_solver` which you can easily integrate in your python project, for example
+In this directory you can find the generic robot capacity calculation module called `pycapacity` which you can easily integrate in your python project, for example
 ```python
 import pycapacity.pycapacity as capacity
 ```